Henderson County, KY

 John James Audubon State Park

 The all-time premier spot for birders is probably Audubon State Park.
 Every trail takes birders to a different habitat and a different set of birds.
 So well respected for warblers in spring and fall, one trail — the paved trail running due east of the office building — is nicknamed "Warbler Alley."
-Beyond this well-known spot, however, a few other local hot spots bear mentioning.
+Beyond this well-known spot, however, many other spots throughout the park are worth exploring.

 Sauerheber Slough Wildlife Management Area